 Campus and Crime Map

-- There’s a large variety of halls, catering for different needs and preferences: including catered, self-catered, single or mixed sex halls, en suite or shared facilities, postgraduate-only and limited family accommodation.
+- Accommodation offers approximately 8,000 places, all within three miles of the main university campus.
+A large variety of halls cater for different needs and preferences: catered or self-catered, single or mixed-sex halls, en-suite or shared facilities, postgraduate-only and also some family accommodation.

 - Adapted rooms and facilities are available for students with disabilities.